BY JOHN IRVING

 A SERIES OF LIVE, STAGED READINGS, WITH MUSIC

-Exploring the ideas, themes, period of a play or the work of the playwrights in our Summer Repertory.
-Every reading is tailored to create an immersive environment that reflects the world of the matinée it precedes.
+To enjoy the complete experience of our Summer Repertory Season, join us for the Sunday Brunch Reading series, an exploration of the ideas, themes, and period of a play or a playwright's work.
+Each of the readings is tailored to create an immersive environment that reflects the world of the matinée performance it precedes.

 Enjoy a light picnic lunch, and thoughtful, lively entertainment in the grounds adjacent The Jericho Arts Centre, prior to our Sunday matinees.

-Please Note: In the event of rain, these events will move indoors.
+Please Note: In the event of rain, this event will move indoors.

 1 Hour, no interval